-In 2012, environmental samples were analyzed by one of six contract analytical laboratories, whose selection is discussed in Section 9.3.1.
-All samples were analyzed according to EPA-approved methods, where such methods exist, and by standard industry methods where there are no EPA methods.
+In 2013, environmental samples were analyzed by six contract analytical laboratories, whose selection is discussed in Section 9.3.1.
+All samples were analyzed according to EPAapproved methods or by standard industry methods where no EPA methods are available.
 In addition, field sampling technicians performed field monitoring for parameters such as conductivity, dissolved oxygen, pH, temperature, and turbidity.